John-Nagle/lslutils/npc/README.md

 movement speed is slowed to allow the turn to complete at the usual turn rate.
 So characters slow down when turning corners.

+## pathIgnoreOldReplies
+    pathIgnoreOldReplies()

+Discards any callback replies from previously initiated requests.
+Used mostly by the behavior scheduler to keep behaviors from seeing old responses from preempted behaviors.

 ### Callbacks

 The calling script must call